yiru-xiong/ProjectGallery/README.md

 ## 🤝 Contributions

 Your feedback and contributions are welcome!
 Feel free to explore, provide feedback, or reach out if you’d like to collaborate.
-Let’s connect and create something amazing together! 💐
+Let’s connect and create something amazing together!💜